How to obtain a security freeze

 All Oregonians can place a security freeze on their credit

-file maintained by a credit reporting agency such as Equifax, Experian or
+file maintained by the three major national credit reporting agencies, Equifax,

-TransUnion.
-Once activated, someone who has fraudulently obtained your personal
+Experian, or TransUnion.
+Once activated, someone who has fraudulently obtained

-identifying information would not be able to open new accounts or borrow money.
+your personal identifying information cannot open new accounts or borrow money.

-The freeze also prevents lenders and others from gaining access to your credit
+The freeze will also prevent lenders and others from gaining access to your

 Keep in mind that a security freeze will not prevent an identity